 (1) Cash and cash equivalents include cash and money market funds with original maturities of 90 days or less.

-(2) The "As Adjusted" column in the table above assumes the application of the net proceeds at an initial public offering price of \$, the midpoint of the range set forth in the cover page, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(2) The "As Adjusted" column in the table above assumes the application of the net proceeds of the offering after deducting underwriting discounts and commissions and estimated offering expenses payable by us.